-Being one of the best four season destinations in Japan many foreign visitors eagerly set their mind to explore Nikko’s divine beauty.
+Being one of the best four-season destinations in Japan, many foreign visitors eagerly set their minds to explore Nikko’s divine beauty.
 Something special awaits you anywhere you go in Nikko.
-If you are smart enough whose main destination is in Tokyo to see its autumn foliage could make it much brighter visiting Nikko.
+You must enjoy a day or two in Nikko when you search for the perfect day trip destination from Tokyo.

 The Best Time to See Autumn Foliage in Nikko